unification-com/haiku-node-prototype/README.md

 -----------------

 Docker with Docker Compose is the simplest way to bring up this software.
-On OSX, both are available from Docker CE.
+On OSX and Linux, both are available from Docker CE.
 This software has been tested against `Docker 18.03.1-ce` and `Docker Compose 1.21.1`.

 From the root of the repository, build the containers with: